-Here’s How to Create a Solar Eclipse Viewer With Things You Already Have
+Here’s How to Make a Solar Eclipse Viewer or Get Solar Eclipse Glasses

-Everyone on the 2,600-mile-long, 70-mile-wide path reaching from Oregon to South Carolina will be able to see the complete solar eclipse.
+Everyone on the vast, 120-mile-wide path reaching from Mexico to Maine will be able to see the complete solar eclipse.
 Those of us located outside of that pathway will be able to view only a partial eclipse — but that’s still cool!

-As people gather to take in the once in a lifetime sight (or maybe twice — the last one occurred 38 years ago), it’s important for everyone to remember that staring directly at a solar eclipse is not safe.
+As people gather to take in the once in a lifetime sight (or maybe twice — the last one occurred back in 2017), it’s important for everyone to remember that staring directly at a solar eclipse is not safe.

-If you plan to look directly at it, you’ll need to wear a pair of approved glasses (not regular sunglasses!) — but I’ll let the brains over at NASA explain solar eclipse safety in more detail.
+If you plan to look directly at it, you’ll need to wear a pair of approved glasses, not regular sunglasses.
+I’ll let the brains over at NASA explain solar eclipse safety in more detail.

 A pinhole projector is a special tool that allows you to view a shadow, or negative image, of the eclipse without having to look directly at it.
 This is an especially handy tool if you have children who want to get in on the fun but may not be able to follow the “don’t stare directly at the sun” rules.